Bowen Therapy is quite simply one of the most straightforward and effective ‘hands on’ therapies available.

 The consequences of an imbalance in one area is unlikely to be localised to that area, one imbalance winds its way throughout your whole structure.
 This imbalance can affect your organs, your chemistry, the integrity of your muscles, and can lead to pain, emotional distress and disease.

 In my experience most people will have good recovery having between four to six treatments.
-Long term chronic cases such as Parkinson’s Disease or Muscular Sclerosis respond really well to having a regular treatment, say every two to three weeks.
+Long term chronic cases such as Parkinson’s Disease or Muscular Sclerosis respond really well to having a regular treatment, say every two weeks.

 After your recovery back to health I would recommend you see your therapist for maintenance treatments, 4 to 5 times a year.
 It is rather like having your car serviced – you don’t wait for your car to break down before you have it repaired.
 Once your body is in harmony and pain free try it is in your best interest to try and keep it that way as your body is constantly changing and you can cause all kinds of injury to it on a daily basis, emotionally and physically.